wallacegibbon/miscellaneous-programming-notes/erlang/basics.md

 %> ["a",98,99,100]
 ```

-## there is no "reduce" in erlang, it's called "fold"
+## There is no "reduce" in erlang, it's called "fold"

 ```erlang
 lists:foldl(fun (X, V) -> [X | V] end, [], [1, 2, 3]).